5baddi/5baddi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Full-Stack Web Developer, with five years of experience in developing a wide range Web applications and performing many enhancement tasks.
+Full-Stack Web Developer, with four years of experience in developing a wide range Web applications and performing many enhancement tasks.
 Specialized in development Web applications with PHP and C # languages.
 With a great mastery of popular PHP frameworks such as Symfony, Zend Framework, Slim.